 Our prayer is that the internship will provide a solid foundation in understanding God’s instruction and purposes for His church, as well as practical learning experiences through reading, writing, discussion, observation, and ministry responsibilities.

--How can I apply?
-Fill out the application form, and return via email to Binoi Samuel or Eric Zeller.
+Fill out the application form and return it via email to Binoi Samuel or Eric Zeller.
 Please have the two required recommendation letters sent to the same address.
 Once we have received these documents, we will be in touch with you.

 Take a look at what our previous pastoral interns are doing today: